Techassi/Techassi/README.md

 ---

 🔭 ~I’m currently working on gomark and qu~ No I’m not.
-Busy working on my thesis!
+Doing my last assignment for this semester!

 ⚡ I’m writing by bachelors thesis about [go-chapper](https://github.com/go-chapper)